awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 1. Determine the amount of space to provision for your Aurora MySQL DB cluster\.
 For more information, see [How Much Space Do I Need?](#AuroraMySQL.Migrating.RDSMySQL.Space)

-1. Use the console to create the snapshot in the region where the Amazon RDS MySQL instance is located\.
+1. Use the console to create the snapshot in the AWS Region where the Amazon RDS MySQL instance is located\.
 For information about creating a DB snapshot, see [Creating a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

-1. If the DB snapshot is not in the same region as your DB cluster, use the Amazon RDS console to copy the DB snapshot to that region\.
+1. If the DB snapshot is not in the same AWS Region as your DB cluster, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB Snapshot](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

 1. Use the console to migrate the DB snapshot and create an Aurora MySQL DB cluster with the same databases as the original MySQL DB instance\.